neilotoole/streamcache/README.md

 multiple readers, because that data is cached in memory.

-That is, until there's only one final reader left, (after invoking `Source.Seal`) at which point the cache is discarded, and the final reader reads straight from the underlying source.
+That is, until there's only one final reader left, (after invoking `Source.Seal`), at which point the cache is discarded, and the final `Reader` reads directly from the underlying source.

 ## Related / Similar Projects